Wait, So We Can Combine Vitamin C and Retinol?

 AdvertisementADVERTISEMENT

 If using a product that combines vitamin C and retinol, you’ll want to steer clear of using other skincare ingredients that may cause irritation to your skin such as exfoliating acids.
-Dr. Beal suggests introducing ingredients that perform well with both retinol and vitamin C, namely hyaluronic acid, which hydrates skin and can help combat the dryness and irritation that can come from using retinol.
-It doesn’t necessarily have to be a serum, either — there are other products that combine both of the ingredients, like AbsoluteJOI Retinol Plus Vitamin C Skin Refining Night Oil, or a moisturizer, like Neutrogena Rapid Tone Repair Retinol + Vitamin C Face Cream.
+Dr Beal suggests introducing ingredients that perform well with both retinol and vitamin C, namely hyaluronic acid, which hydrates skin and can help combat the dryness and irritation that can come from using retinol.
+It doesn’t necessarily have to be a serum, either — there are other products that combine both of the ingredients, like Face Theory Regena-C Moisturiser M4, £19.
 This will give you the benefits of everything without having to occupy too much shelf space.

 AdvertisementADVERTISEMENT